elizabethvenner/CV/README.md

 I'm a full stack junior developer who has just graduated from [Makers Academy](http://employers.makersacademy.com/), one of the world's best coding bootcamps.
 Enthusiastic, perserverant and multi-lingual, I bring with me a wealth of transferable skills garnered from over 9 years working in administrative and customer-facing roles in the UK and abroad, as well as the creativity and discipline of a professional actor and Classical musician.

-As a quick and self-directed learner, I approach unfamiliar technologies with confidence and appreciate critical feedback as a means of self-improvement.
+As a quick and self-directed learner, I approach unfamiliar technologies confidently and welcome critical feedback.
 An avid pair programmer trained in Agile methodology and TDD, I am an adaptive worker and build robust, clean code.

 I'm looking for a junior developer role in a company which will give me the opportunity to develop my skills in a supportive environment while working within a friendly and committed team.